Confined Space Training Sydney Overview

 This 2 day confined space entry and standby training is appropriate for those working in operational roles where they are required to perform work in confined spaces.
 It is delivered in just 2 days, with a mix of classroom & practical skills learning.

-This course is designed for workers who need to enter and work in confined spaces, conduct a hazard analysis and who may be required to act as a standby to observe the permit work including gas testing atmospheres.
+This course is designed for workers who need to enter and work in confined spaces, work in accordance with a permit, conduct a hazard analysis and who may be required to act as a standby to observe the permit work, issue a permit including gas testing atmospheres.

-However, in order to safely supervise and run a confined space project you may require additional training which includes, permit issuer, operate breathing apparatus, confined space rescue and first aid training.
+However, in order to safely supervise and run a confined space project you may require additional training which includes operate breathing apparatus, confined space rescue and first aid training.
 Please see our other courses we offer under our Training tab.

 What you will learn